Translate

 Bills Not Advancing

-The following bills have been defeated this legislative session and will not be advancing.
+The following bills have been defeated this legislative session and are not advancing.
 However, certain language and terms from some of these bills have been incorporated into other bills that are currently progressing.

 SB 562